-Once back in their trenches the personnel of the Newfoundland unit had prepared for their next concerted attack on German positions.
-It would come some two weeks later and it would come at the Broembeek,
+Once back in their trenches they had prepared for their next concerted attack on German positions.
+It would come some two weeks later and it would come at the Broembeek.

-(Right above: An innocuous, placid stream shown here, in 1917 the Broembeek was a torrent which would flood the surrounding terrain, transforming it into a quagmire. - photograph from 2009)
+(Preceding page: An innocuous, placid, stream shown here, in 1917 the Broembeek was a torrent which would flood the surrounding terrain, transforming it into a quagmire. - photograph from 2009)

-Two days following the affair at the Broembeek, having been relieved, the Newfoundlanders had then marched to the railway station at Elverdinghe to be transported to Swindon Camp near Proven.
-Having remained there for five days to be both re-enforced and bombed, on the morning of October 17 the unit was once more to board a train.
+Two days after the confrontation at the Broembeek, and by then relieved, the Newfoundlanders had marched to the railway station at Elverdinghe to be transported to Swindon Camp near Proven.
+Having been there for a further five days to be both re-enforced and bombed, on the morning of October 17 the unit was again to board a train.